 Each Solution has at least one mandatory function, which is needed to achieve the basic purpose of the Solution, and several additional functions, which are features that can be added to provide additional benefits.

-services, that support prosumers in the implementation of PVs or other sources of reneable energy
+Services that support prosumers in the implementation of PVs or other sources of renewable energy

-There are different options to implement P2P energy trading - the difference mainly is based on the level of indepence of the established grid.
+There are various options for implementing P2P energy trading – the differences are mainly based on the level of independence of the established grid.

 Participating peers independently and directly negotiate with each other to buy and sell electric energy.
-Blockchain based smart contracts may be used to facilitate trading, but P2P markets are also possible without.
+Blockchain-based smart contracts may be used to facilitate trading, but P2P markets are also possible without such contracts.

 Supporting City Context